ietf-wg-uuidrev/rfc4122bis/draft-ietf-uuidrev-rfc4122bis.md

   be valid.
   That is, how many timestamp ticks can be contained in a UUID before the maximum value for the timestamp field is reached.
-  Care should be given to ensure that the proper length is selected for a given timestamp.
+  Care SHOULD be given to ensure that the proper length is selected for a given timestamp.
   UUID version 1 and 6 utilize a 60 bit timestamp valid until 5623 AD and UUIDv7 features a 48
   bit timestamp valid until the year 10889 AD.